-Article 88 Retention of title Where a seller delivers goods before payment of the price, the seller is nevertheless not bound to transfer the ownership of the goods until they are fully paid if a retention-of-title clause has been agreed before the delivery.
-It needs to be clearly stated in the CESL that the obligation to transfer ownership of goods does not apply in full where a retention-of-title clause has been agreed upon.
-SECTION 2 CONFORMITY OF THE GOODS AND DIGITAL CONTENT Article 99 Conformity with the contract Article 89 Conformity with the contract 1.
-In order to conform with the contract, the goods or digital content must: 1.
-In order to conform with the contract, the goods or digital content must: (a) be of the quantity, quality and description required by the contract; (a) be of the quantity, quality and description required by the contract; (b) be contained or packaged in the manner required by the contract; and (b) be contained or packaged in the manner required by the contract; and (c) be supplied along with any accessories, installation instructions or other instructions required by the contract. accessories, installation instructions
+the price, transfer the fully paid Article 88 Retention of title seller delivers goods before payment of the seller is nevertheless not bound to be ownership of the goods until they are if a retention-of-title clause has been fore the delivery.
+CESL that the obligation to transfer ownership of goods does not apply in Section 2 CONFORMITY OF THE GOODS AND DIGITAL CONTENT Article 99 Conformity with the contro act Article 89 Conformity with the contract 1.
+In order to conform with the goods or digital content must: rder to conform with the contract, the Is or digital content must: (a) be of the quantity, description required by) be of the quantity, quality and description required by the contract; (b) be contained or pac manner required by the be contained or packaged in the manner required by the contract; and (c) be supplied along accessories, installatio or other instructions recontract. n instructions) be supplied along with any accessories, installation instructions or other instructions required by the contract.